cloudlace/vuetify-dialog-promise/README.md

 ## Usage examples

+### Directly in the browser

+To experiment with the plugin directly in the browser, refer to [this online example](https://codepen.io/brikoleur/pen/MWgEbGP).

 ### In a Vue CLI project

-To install and configure the plugin:
+To install and configure (all init properties are optional, see "Initialisation properties" above for a list):

 ```
 import Vue from "vue";
-import DialogPromise from "vuetify-dialog-promise";
+import VuetifyDialogPromise from "vuetify-dialog-promise";

-Vue.use( DialogPromise, {
+Vue.use( VuetifyDialogPromise, {
     locale : "fi",
     snackbarX : "left",
     snackbarY : "bottom"
 } );
 ```

+### Inside your component after the plugin has been loaded

 To use the plugin from inside your own component: